 *Online only airfare, price may vary in store.

 Melbourne, A.K.A Burn City, is undisputedly one of the most liveable cities in the world, making it a must-go holiday destination.
 A quick, frequent flight from NZ, arriving in approximately 4 hours and 5 minutes, will ensure you have enough energy to start your Melbourne holiday immediately.
-Often referred to as the heart of Victoria, Melbourne is also the start of every Great Ocean Road story, making our best places to travel in 2017 list.
+Often referred to as the heart of Victoria, Melbourne is also the start of every Great Ocean Road story.
 Blessed with enchanting urban infrastructure and mixed with a rich history of multi-multiculturalism, iconic architecture, food, greenery and multiple creatives, Melbourne is a smart city that will tick every box for holiday goers and intrepid explorers alike.
 Everybody really.
 You can make the most of your city exploration with free Wi-Fi, accessible across the city.
 A system of trams and trains is easy to master; get around like a local on the grid by using a myki.
 Whether you’re after a cider on Brunswick Street at 3pm, or a laneway dinner in the CBD by 6pm, a ride on the tram with a Myki will get you there conveniently.

 For many Kiwis Melbourne is a regular destination, for many it will be the first time but no matter how many times you’ve been, it always feels like the first time.
 Melbourne is a cultural melting pot, with a symphony of buzzing neighbourhoods dotted along the north south divide.
 You’ll find hidden laneways, fashion, cuisine, sports and a heavy emphasis on art and eclectic visual performances.
 In Melbourne you are guaranteed to find the trendiest cafes filled with hipsters, all enjoying a high-end soft serve in Carlton or sipping on a cup of rainbow latte in St Kilda.
 In fashion it’s all about bespoke, artisan products, found at highly specialised boutiques.